-Taxable Assessed Value (TAV) - The District's current taxable assessed value is approximately $24.2 billion and continues to grow.
+Taxable Assessed Value (TAV) - The District's current taxable assessed value is approximately $41.8 billion and continues to grow.
 In order to project future tax rates, the District must estimate anticipated growth in TAV.
-Current assumptions include a $1.5 billion increase in TAV for 2020-21, 2021-22 and 2022-23 school years.
+Current assumptions include a 4% increase in TAV for 2020-21, 2021-22 and 2022-23 school years.
 A 3% for TAV increase for the 2023-24 and 2024-25 school year and a 2% increase for 2025-26.
-TAVs are held constant for years 2024 and beyond.
+TAVs are held constant for years 2027 and beyond.

 Interest Rates - The District has benefitted from the low interest rate environment in recent years and has been able to issue bonds at very low rates.
-However, interest rates that affect municipal bonds are projected to begin to rise.
+In fact, interest rates that affect municipal bonds are currently at an all-time low.
 Current estimates would be that the District could issue bonds at a rate of 3.25% in 2020.
 The District is modeling current interest rates plus 100 basis points over the next four years.

 Useful Lives of Assets Financed - The District structures the bond repayment schedule to match the useful lives of assets being financed.
-Assets with shorter lives, for example technology with a six year useful life, will have equivalent principal payments in the first six years of the bond repayment schedule.
+Assets with shorter lives, for example technology with a five-year useful life, will have equivalent principal payments in the first five years of the bond repayment schedule.
 This compressed repayment schedule puts added pressure on the tax rate.
-Assets with longer lives, for example a new campus facility with a fifty year useful life, will have principal payments spread over the thirty year life of the bonds.
+Assets with longer lives, for example a new campus facility with a fifty-year useful life, will have principal payments spread over the 30-year life of the bonds.
 Actual lives will be determined by the projects included in the authorization.

-Cash Flows - Once specific projects are identified, the District will be able to prepare a cash flow indicating when cash will be needed to fund each project.
-At that time bond sales will be structured to provide cash annually based on identified needs.
+Cash Flows - Once specific projects are identified; the District will be able to prepare a cash flow indicating when cash will be needed to fund each project.
+At that time bond sales will be made to provide cash annually based on identified needs.
 The District sells bonds dependent upon cash needs approximately once per fiscal year.
 Therefore, bonds would probably be sold annually in increments required to cover cash flow needs anticipated over the next 12-month period.
 The complete authorization would be issued in approximately 3-4 years depending on the number of projects and size of the authorization.

 Fund Balance - The District can decide to utilize the debt service fund balance to manage the debt service tax rate.